intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Utilities/Input.md

 input = Input()
 ```

-Input layer do nothing to the input tensors, just pass them.
-It should be used as input node
+Input layer do nothing to the input tensors, just passing them through.
-when the first layer of your module accepts multiple tensors as inputs.
+It is used as input to the [Graph container](APIdocs/Layers/Container/Graph.md) when the first layer of the graph container accepts multiple tensors as inputs.

 Each input node of the graph container should accept one tensor as input.
 If you want a module
 accepting multiple tensors as input, you should add some Input module before it and connect